cyrus-hawk/cyrus-hawk.github.io/_projects/cyber_range.md

 After completing the desired amount of training, which is 50 rounds in this case, the models are saved for evaluation using unseen data.
 For evaluation purposes, 3,000 PCAP files were captured and stored.
-The evaluation data can be accessed at this [link](https://zenodo.org/record/7956304).
+The evaluation data can be accessed at this <a href="https://zenodo.org/record/7956304" target="_blank">link</a>.
 The following shows the confusion matrices for the four models on the unseen data.

 ![](/assets/images/cybersecurity/final_result.png)